Inclusive Images: The Art of Crafting Meaningful Alternative Text

 ). -

-Example 2: an image used as a background for a web page.
+Example 2: an image used as the background of a web page.
 We use empty alternative text (

 alt=""

-) because the image is only for aesthetics.
+) because the presence of the image is only for aesthetics.

-Images whose content is already mentioned by nearby text
+Images whose content is already mentioned by the text nearby

 -